 Devin McGeehan Muchmore

-Devin is an interdisciplinary scholar of twentieth century United States history and critical gender and sexuality studies.
-His dissertation, “Making Porno Chic: Adult Industry Entrepreneurs and the Moralization of Commercial Sex, 1968-1986,” is a history of the adult film, book, and sex toy industries between the late 1960s and the mid-1980s in the United States.
+His dissertation examines pornography and sex toy industry business cultures in the 1970s.
 It explains how an influential cohort of small business owners worked to integrate sexual businesses into American consumer culture and, in the process, forged new connections between the politics of sexual freedom and economic deregulation.